-Authors of accepted papers will have to improve their paper on the basis of the reviewers’ comments and will be asked to send a camera ready version of their manuscripts.
-At least one author of each accepted work has to register for the conference, attend the conference and present the work.
+The authors of accepted papers will have to improve their paper on the basis of the reviewers’ comments and will be asked to send a camera ready version of their manuscripts (deadline in 3 February 2021).
+At least one author of each accepted work has to register for the conference not later than 19 February 2021, attend the conference and present the work.
 The acceptance rate at EvoMUSART 2020 was 39% for papers accepted for long talks and 10% for short talks.

 Mauro Annunziato, ENEA, Italy

 Daniel Ashlock, University of Guelph, Canada

 Tim Blackwell, Goldsmiths College, University of London, UK

 Andrew Brown, Griffith University, Australia